-Last week we talked about how family meals are an effective “vaccine” for your kids against all sorts of harmful choices.
+In the first post in this series we talked about how family meals are an effective “vaccine” for your kids against all sorts of harmful choices.
 Research also shows that although family meals get harder to schedule as your kids become teens, they become even more important to their well-being!

 So once you figure out a schedule for meals together and get the kiddos corralled at the table, how can you maximize the value of those times together?
 How can you pass the values and faith while you pass the veggies and fruit?
 These are important questions.
 Technology has brought media and your kids’ peers virtually into your home and your kids’ pockets nearly 24-7.
 If you aren’t thoughtful about how to be the strongest, clearest “voice” in this barrage of influences, someone else will raise your kids.
 And they probably won’t share your values.